xameeramir/node-ts-data-cruncher/README.md

 Execute from the entry point using `npm start`

-# Solution location
+# Output location

-Solution will be generated in the `data/output.json` file
+Output will be generated in the `data/output.json` file